chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **One recommender refines the recommendations given by another.**

-  - Run one algo, and get the output, then you take it and pass it to diff algos and so on, until you get the refined version
+  - Run one algo, and get the output, then you take it and pass it to different algos and so on, until you get the refined version

   - Run A1, then you get R1.
 Then put R1 to A2.
 Then R2 is put into A3
     etc